-Non-statutory PSHE Curriculum most relevant to RSE (PSHE Assoc 2013) feelings, to extend their vor range and intensity of thei to recognise their responsibility to keep them that bacteria and simple routines can reduce r increasing independence brings increased nselves and others safe viruses can affect health and that following e their spread that pressure to behave in an unacceptable, unhealthy or risky way can come from a variety of sources, including people they know and the media how their body will change as they approach and move through puberty to recognise how images in the media do not always reflect reality and can affect how people feel about themselves about human reproduction Primary Personal Deve elopment Programme (CPPE SE provision.
-These are taken from the Cambridgeshire be covered using the CPPDP Units Sex and Relationships riculum for Science. and what are the What are the ma life cycle?
-How do different and females different e different parts called? in stages of the human illnesses and diseases can I do to prevent this?
-Why is it important to keep clean?
-What am I responsible for now and how will this change?
-What can I do for myself to stay clean and how will this change in the future?
-What can my body do and how is it special?
-How do parents and carers care for babies?
-What does it mean to be 'grown up'?
-This section shows the e Learning Objectives which will be covered using Cambridgeshire Primary Personal Development Programme Units SR3 and SR4 To understand the physical differences between males and females.
-To recognise the main external parts of the bodies of humans, including scientific names for sexual parts.
-To understand the main stages of the human lifecycle: birth, baby, child, adolescent, adult, middle age, old age, death.
-To understand a range of ways illness and disease, e.g. colds, chickenpox, head lice, might be spread and how they are able to reduce this.
-To understand the benefits of carrying regular personal hygiene routines.
-To consider their responsibilities and how these have changed and how they will change in the future.
-To consider who is responsible for their personal hygiene now, and how this will change the future.
-To value their own body and recognise its uniqueness.
-To consider the responsibilities that parents and carers have for babies and children.
-To investigate perceptions of being 'grown up'.
-Below are questions c Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE friendships and n What are some o and beliefs peopl When might I nee tell a secret?
-What changes has f the different lifestyles How can I communicate my emotions?
-How can I cope with difficult emotions?
-How do I cope when relationships change?
-How can I have a healthy lifestyle?
-How am I changing as I grow up?
+Non-statutory PSHE Curriculum most relevant to RSE (PSHE Assoc 2013)

+- to deepen their understanding of good and not so good feelings, to extend their vocabulary to enable them to explain both the range and intensity of their feelings to others - to recognise their increasing independence brings increased responsibility to keep themselves and others safe - that bacteria and viruses can affect health and that following simple routines can reduce their spread - that pressure to behave in an unacceptable, unhealthy or risky way can come from a variety of sources, including people they know and the media - how their body will change as they approach and move through puberty - to recognise how images in the media do not always reflect reality and can affect how people feel about themselves - about human reproduction

+The following section gives the questions our children will engage with as part of our planned RSE provision.
+These are taken from the Cambridgeshire Primary Personal Development Programme (CPPDP) Framework for Year 3/4.
+These areas will be covered using the CPPDP Units Sex and Relationships SR3 and SR4.
+Those in bold text are directly linked to the statutory elements of the National Curriculum for Science.

+- How are males and females different and what are the different parts called? - What are the main stages of the human life cycle? - How do different illnesses and diseases spread and what can I do to prevent this? - Why is it important to keep clean? - What am I responsible for now and how will this change? - What can I do for myself to stay clean and how will this change in the future? - What can my body do and how is it special? - How do parents and carers care for babies? - What does it mean to be 'grown up'?

+This section shows the Learning Objectives which will be covered using Cambridgeshire Primary Personal Development Programme Units SR3 and SR4

+- To understand the physical differences between males and females. - To recognise the main external parts of the bodies of humans, including scientific names for sexual parts. - To understand the main stages of the human lifecycle: birth, baby, child, adolescent, adult, middle age, old age, death. - To understand a range of ways illness and disease, e.g. colds, chickenpox, head lice, might be spread and how they are able to reduce this.

+- To understand the benefits of carrying regular personal hygiene routines. - To consider their responsibilities and how these have changed and how they will change in the future. - To consider who is responsible for their personal hygiene now, and how this will change the future. - To value their own body and recognise its uniqueness. - To consider the responsibilities that parents and carers have for babies and children. - To investigate perceptions of being 'grown up'.

+Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE

+- What risks are there to my safety, my friendships and my feelings?

+- What are some of the different lifestyles and beliefs people have?

+- When might I need to break a promise or tell a secret?

+- What changes have I already experienced and might I experience in the future?

+- How can I communicate my emotions?

+- How can I cope with difficult emotions?

+- How do I cope when relationships change?

+- How can I have a healthy lifestyle?

+- How am I changing as I grow up?